leonjza/hogar/README.md

 Hogar as it is does not do much.
 Almost all of the functionality is added via plugins.
 Writing a plugin for Hogar is also very easy.
 The smallest of plugin should provide roughly 4 functions, one of which is a `run()` method.
 Samples may be found in the [hogar/Plugins](https://github.com/leonjza/hogar/tree/master/hogar/Plugins) directory.

 ##### plugin basics
-As previously mentioned, all a plugin really is is a set of functions defining a few characteristics of the plugin.
+As previously mentioned, all a plugin really is, is a set of functions defining a few characteristics of the plugin.
 The [sample plugin](https://github.com/leonjza/hogar/blob/master/hogar/Plugins/sample.py) is heavily documented and may also referred to if needed.

 ##### how plugins are added
 Hogar has some features built in that will discover your plugin when it boots up.
 The following list describes the logic of the plugin loader found [here](https://github.com/leonjza/hogar/blob/master/hogar/Utils/PluginLoader.py):